3mdeb/news-and-ideas/post.md

 ${pin}= Get Request gpio_server /api/v1/pin/18 ${headers}
 ```

-As I said, `alias` is very important.
-Unfortunatelly for observing results
+As I said, `alias` is very important because defines on which session we send
-Robot Framework has special keyword.
-Its name is `Log`.
+requests.
+For observing results Robot Framework has special keyword.
+Its name is
+`Log`.

 Whole test look like this: